Hi, I'm Debbie - one of the weird ones that didn't mind getting older

 Now I'm in my 60's, #celebrate, I understand more than ever that it's always a good time to start making changes.
 My bone health suffered from the years I didn't take action - even when I knew what to do.
 Because information alone doesn't make the dfference.

 These foundations I share aren't just what I recommend.
 They're what I live - most of the time.
+Because progress beats perfection every time.

 Cheers,